Attention-based Domain Adaptation for Single Stage Detectors: Experiments

 \subsection{Datasets}

 We evaluate our method using the following four standard datasets:\\ \textbf{Cityscapes}~\cite{cordts2016cityscapes} contains 2975 images in the training set and 500 in the test set, with annotations provided for eight categories, namely, \emph{person, car, train, rider, truck, motorcycle, bicycle and bus}.
 The images depict street scenes taken from a car, mostly in good weather conditions. \\ \textbf{Foggy Cityscapes}~\cite{sakaridis2018semantic} contains synthetic images aiming to mimic the Cityscapes setting, but in foggy weather.
-It contains 2965 training and 500 testing ones, depicting the same eight categories as Cityscapes. \\ \textbf{Sim10K}~\cite{johnson2016driving} consists of 9975 synthetic images, with annotations available for car category.\\ \textbf{KITTI}~\cite{geiger2012we} depicts street scenes similar to those of Cityscapes, but acquired using a different camera setup.
+It contains 2965 training images and 500 testing ones, depicting the same eight categories as Cityscapes. \\ \textbf{Sim10K}~\cite{johnson2016driving} consists of 9975 synthetic images, with annotations available for the \emph{car} category.\\ \textbf{KITTI}~\cite{geiger2012we} depicts street scenes similar to those of Cityscapes, but acquired using a different camera setup.
 In our experiments, we will only use its 6684 training images.

-Following our main competitor~\cite{hsu2020every}, we present results for the following domain adaptation tasks: \textbf{Sim$\rightarrow$Cityscapes (\textbf{S$\rightarrow$C})}: This evaluates the effectiveness of a method to adapt from synthetic data to real images.
+Following~\cite{hsu2020every}, we present results for the following domain adaptation tasks: \\ \textbf{Sim$\rightarrow$Cityscapes (\textbf{S$\rightarrow$C})}: This evaluates the effectiveness of a method to adapt from synthetic data to real images.
 All Sim10K images are used as source domain, and the Cityscapes training images act as target domain.
 Following~\cite{hsu2020every}, only the \emph{car} class is considered for evaluation.\\ \textbf{KITTI$\rightarrow$Cityscapes (\textbf{K$\rightarrow$C})}: This task aims to evaluate adaptation to a different camera setup.
-We use the KITTI training images as source domains and the Cityscapes train images as target one.
-Again, as in~\cite{hsu2020every}, we consider only the \emph{car} class for evaluation.\\ \textbf{Cityscapes$\rightarrow$Foggy Cityscapes (\textbf{C$\rightarrow$F})}: The goal of this experiment is to test the effectiveness of a method to different weather conditions.
-We use the Cityscapes training images as source domain and all Foggy Cityscapes images as targ et data.
+We use the KITTI training images as source domain and the Cityscapes training images as target one.
+Again, as in~\cite{hsu2020every}, we consider only the \emph{car} class for evaluation.\\ \textbf{Cityscapes$\rightarrow$Foggy Cityscapes (\textbf{C$\rightarrow$F})}: The goal of this experiment is to test the effectiveness of a method in different weather conditions.
+We use the Cityscapes training images as source domain and all Foggy Cityscapes images as target data.
 For this task, all eight object categories are taken into account for evaluation.

-In Figures~\ref{fig:sample_domain_sim_kitti} and~\ref{fig:sample_domain_city_foggy}, we provide a few sample images from the different domains.
-Together, they illustrate the different scenarios tackled by the adaptation tasks discussed above.